Caching & Invalidation

 No dedicated debugger

-WhatsApp shares Meta’s crawling infrastructure, so scraping a URL in the Facebook Sharing Debugger sometimes refreshes the cached data WhatsApp uses too.
+WhatsApp shares Meta’s crawling infrastructure, so scraping your URL in Meta’s Sharing Debugger (linked under Resources below) sometimes refreshes the cached data WhatsApp uses too.
 Not guaranteed, but it’s the closest thing to a cache-clear you’ll get.

 Cache busting with query parameters